 Aging water heaters

+Not sure how to find out how old your water heater is?
 You can find out how old your water heater is by looking up the serial number on the manufacturer’s sticker near the top of the water heater.
-Make sure to regularly inspect your water heater to check for signs of moisture build-up, mold or corrosion.
-If your water isn’t as hot as it used to be or there’s rust coming from your faucets, it’s time to call a plumber or water heater specialist.
+Age isn't the only element that can cause a water heater malfunction, so regularly inspect it to check for signs of moisture build-up, mold or corrosion.
+If your water isn’t as hot as it used to be or there’s rust coming from your faucets, it’s time to call Hippo Home Care if you are a Hippo customer or your favorite plumber/ water heater specialist.

 Snow may look lovely.
 But if your home is not weatherproof, a bad snowstorm could damage your roof, walls and ceiling.
 Make sure your home is ready for inclement weather by ensuring that your rain gutters and downspouts are clean.
-You should also check doors and windows to ensure that your caulking hasn’t cracked.
+You should also check doors and windows to ensure that your caulking oe sealing isn't cracked or damaged.

 Roofs should be inspected annually.
 A professional roof contractor can look for exterior and interior warning signs that your roof’s condition may lead to water damage, including cracked or missing shingles and areas where water is…CLICK TO TWEET

 Roofs should be inspected annually.
 A professional roof contractor can look for exterior and interior warning signs that your roof’s condition may lead to water damage, including cracked or missing shingles and areas where water is prone to pool.
-An inspection can cost several hundred dollars, but in exchange for your peace of mind, it’s priceless.
+Hippo Home Care is a complimentary service provided to Hippo customers, so make sure to reach out when it is inspection time.
+If you aren't a Hippo customer yet, an inspection can cost several hundred dollars, but in exchange for your peace of mind, it’s priceless.

 The perks of having insurance

 There are many steps you can take to prevent water from damaging your home.
-And when you can’t take matters into your own hands, you can feel relieved knowing that your homeowners insurance policy covers water damage.
+When you can’t take matters into your own hands, you can feel relieved knowing that your homeowners insurance policy covers water damage.
 Hippo provides a free, cutting-edge water leak sensor with every homeowners insurance policy.

 Have questions about finding the right homeowners insurance coverage for your needs?
 Want an instant quote?
 Speak with a Hippo specialist today.